 Always do something that your dog likes to do when the session ends.
 Playing with the dog’s favorite toy or going for a walk will keep your dog interested in training.
 Because there is a “fun time” following the training, it will make the dog more willing to train well.

 There are several variations of this training that will get you the same results.
-If you need help with this or any other training you can contact us and we can give personal instruction.
-Contact Us.
+If you need help with this or any other training, you can Contact Us and we can give personal instruction.